 Interested in an Opportunity to be a Board Member?

 Family Service Saskatoon is an accredited, non-profit corporation.
-Its team, including social workers and psychologists, provides access to affordable counselling and programs so that:
+Its team provides access to affordable counselling and programs so that:

 • families have the ability to solve problems without violence;